mahatarc/Resume/README.md

 - PDF Generation: PDFKit for converting markdown to PDF

 ### To run application:
-Type : python -m streamlit run D:\Resume\resume.py in terminal
+Type : python -m streamlit run your_script_name.py or streamlit run your_script_name.py in terminal

 ## Output Screenshot